sritee/Convex-Optimization-Solver/README.md

    <b>TODO</b>
    </p>

-1) Extend it to solve general semi-definite programs as currently, objective and inequalities involve functions over the real numbers.
+1) Extend it to solve general semi-definite programs as currently, inequalities are w.r.t the non-negative orthant.
 2) Handle non-differentiablity using methods like Proximal-Newton.